sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Login/General.md

 <br><br>

-### Prefer email addresses to usernames for the login credentials.
+### Always prefer using email addresses to usernames for the login credentials.

 TODO: description
 <br>